 You'll get experience in relevant aspects of laboratory work.
 This includes COSHH and safety.

 You'll gain specialist knowledge and understanding through lectures, seminars and workshops.
-You'll take part in taught laboratory classes.
-You'll perform carefully designed and tested experiments.
+You'll take part in taught laboratory classes. and perform carefully designed and tested experiments.

 We've highlighted important information about your course.
 Please take note of any deadlines.